revaturelabs/interviewquestions/Python/Python- Module/PIP & Pylint.md

 <details><summary><b>Show Answer </b></summary>
    <blockquote>

- - In python for that we can use `pip` command to install the particular package.
+ - In python, we can use `pip` command to install the particular package.

 **Example**:

- - Install pandas package for this installation we can use `pip install` command.
+ - Install pandas package for this installation and we can use `pip install` command.

 ```python
 pip install pandas